ferreum/distanceutils/README.rst

 dst-mklevelinfos
 ''''''''''''''''

-Generates the cache database from WorkshopLevelInfos.bytes.
+Generate the cache database from WorkshopLevelInfos.bytes.
 See --help for options.

 dst-querymaps
 '''''''''''''

-Queries the cache database.
+Query the cache database.
 See --help for options.

 _`.bytes Support`